Burnout Therapy & Coaching for Professionals in Ontario

 – staying composed while absorbing pressure all day

-– losing clarity about what you actually think or want
+– losing clarity about what you actually think or want beneath the role

-Over time the problem is not energy, it is erosion of inner authority.
+Over time, the problem is not energy.

 What Kind of Burnout is This?